Evergreen07/Wanderlust/README.md

 <ins>NOTE</ins> :
 - This is a static website made with HTML5, CSS3 & a bit of Js.
 - Its not **fully Responsive**, Best viewed in Screens of width around **1440px** & Mobile devices of width **375px to 425px.**

+## Updates
+You are free you suggest updates,modifications & also contribute by making a pull request.